AHartNtkn/IotaTT/README.md

 implicit products.
 This allows one to have a pure-type-system capable of expressing dependent elimination principals.

-This branch has types and kinds unified, using `* : *` instead of a universe hierarchy, for now.

 Right now, the language only supports adding declarations and type checking them.
 All files must begin with a module declaration;